 Development Area Plan: Is defined as the site area within boundaries shown on the submitted General Plan of Development or Final Plan that illustrates the proposed development and its physical impacts on surrounding area, facilities and systems in accordance with the regulations.
-The intent of this is to illustrate the contiguous area for the purposes of creating a new mixed use development.
+The intent of this is to illustrate the contiguous area for the purposes of creating a new mixed-use development.

-Drive-Through Facility: An establishment that by design encourages or permits customers to receive services or obtain goods while remaining in their motor vehicles.
+Drive-Through Facility: An establishment that by design encourages or permits customers to order services or goods from their motor vehicles through assistance of an on-site drive-up menu or intercom system.